 What to Expect After the Injection

-ChondroFiller is a non-surgical injection of a collagen gel that may settle over worn surfaces to help cushion the joint and reduce grinding.
-Because it is an injection rather than an operation, returning to exercise is usually straightforward, with realistic expectations throughout.
+ChondroFiller is a non-surgical outpatient injection of a type I collagen hydrogel that may settle over worn joint surfaces to help cushion the joint and reduce discomfort.
+Because it is an injection rather than an operation, returning to exercise is usually straightforward.
+There is no theatre, no incision, and no general anaesthetic involved — and that distinction shapes what recovery looks like.

 A Sensible, Gradual Approach

-Recovery is not about rushing back.
-In the first days, stay active within comfortable limits and avoid suddenly overloading the joint.
-Then build up gradually — there is no need for the strict, prolonged non-weight-bearing phase that follows joint surgery.
+Recovery after a ChondroFiller injection is not about enforced rest — it is about pacing.
+In the first few days, staying active within comfortable limits is encouraged.
+Avoid suddenly loading the joint heavily or returning to high-impact sport immediately, but there is no need for the strict, prolonged non-weight-bearing phase that follows joint surgery.

 Physiotherapy as a Helpful Partner